 D-301: Eligibility for Choices Child Care

-Boards must be aware that a child is eligible for Choices child care if the child’s parent is participating in the Choices program at initial eligibility or at eligibility redetermination.
+Boards must inform staff members that a child is eligible for Choices child care if the child’s parent is participating in the Choices program at initial eligibility or at eligibility redetermination.

 Rule Reference: §809.45(a)

-Boards must be aware that a child must continue to be considered eligible and receive Choices child care for 12 months unless the parent ceases to participate in the Choices program and is not engaged in any other work, training, or education activity for three months.
+Boards must inform staff members that a child must continue to be considered eligible and receive Choices child care for 12 months unless the parent ceases to participate in the Choices program and is not engaged in any other work, training, or education activity for three months.
 If a former Choices participant is working or participating in education or training at any level, the child is considered eligible even when participation in the Choices program has ended.

 Rule Reference: §809.45(b)

-Boards must be aware that if a Choices customer owes a recoupment for PSoC, that recoupment does not affect Choices child care eligibility.
+Boards must inform staff members that if a Choices customer owes a recoupment for PSoC, that recoupment does not affect Choices child care eligibility.
 However, recoupment must be paid in full before any eligibility redetermination for Low-Income CCS that may occur at the end of a Choices child care eligibility period.

 D-301.a: Early Engagement in Choices

-Boards must be aware that a parent applying for TANF benefits and participating in Choices early engagement is considered to be participating in Choices and eligible for Choices child care.
+Boards must inform staff members that a parent applying for TANF benefits and participating in Choices early engagement is considered to be participating in Choices and eligible for Choices child care.

 D-301.b: Authorization for Choices Child Care Services

-Boards’ CCS staff must be aware that Choices staff members will send an automated referral from the workforce case management system to the child care case management system.
+Boards must inform CCS staff members that Choices staff members will send an automated referral from the workforce case management system to the child care case management system.

 Initial authorizations for care must include the following information: